 Are there any other resources available?

-Tuffy's Basic Needs Service Center provides assistance for students facing financial hardship with a variety of services.
-These services include: the Basic Needs Grant, assistance for food, hygine products, and business attire clothes, and temporary housing.
+Basic Needs Center provides assistance for students facing financial hardship with a variety of services.
+These services include: the Basic Needs Grant, assistance for food, hygiene products, and business attire clothes, and temporary housing.